Scotland, Man Utd and Leeds great McQueen dies

 He played 30 times for Scotland and was chosen for the 1978 World Cup but missed out because of injury.
 He later became a pundit before being treated for cancer of the larynx in 2011.

-McQueen was was diagnosed with dementia in 2021, with his family saying at the time that he wanted "footballers of today's generation to know there may be risks with persistent heading of the ball".
+McQueen was diagnosed with dementia in 2021, with his family saying at the time that he wanted "footballers of today's generation to know there may be risks with persistent heading of the ball".

 A statement from his family read: "It is with the heaviest of hearts we announce the passing of Gordon, who died at home in the early morning today, leaving behind his wife Yvonne, daughters Hayley and Anna, son Eddie and his beloved grandchildren Rudi, Etta and Ayla.